itmat/pade/doc/getting_started.rst

 ^^^^^^^^^^^^^^^^^^^^

-Once you have created the schema file, you are ready to run the analysis, using ``page run``.
+Once you have created the schema file, you are ready to run the analysis, using ``pade run``.
 You'll need to specify a couple options, most importantly ``--full-model`` and optionally ``--reduced-model``.

 Full model